Siege of Taiz: Operation Golden Arrow

-On 15 January, pro-government forces are “on the verge” of taking control of Al Jadeed region, killing dozens of Houthis in heavy clashes during the process.
+On 15 January, pro-government forces are "on the verge" of taking control of Al Jadeed region, killing dozens of Houthis in heavy clashes during the process.
 A pro-Hadi commander also said that only 16 percent of Taiz province is still under Houthi control.

 On 21 and 22 January, at least 52 Houthi fighters and its allied troops were killed in Saudi coalition airstrikes in Mocha.
 Houthis said they have killed 14 pro-government soldiers.

 On 23 January, pro-government forces claimed to have captured the key port town of Mocha from Houthi fighters.

 On 24 January, at least 28 Houthis and 12 pro-government fighters have been killed in fighting in the past 24 hours, military and medical sources said.
 Clashes continued on the day on the southern and eastern outskirts of Mocha town.
 A military official also said that Houthis are still in control of the centre of the town.
-In the same day, unknown militants detonated explosives targeting the Political Security Organization (PSO) building in Taizz, Yemen, leving only material damages.
+In the same day, unknown militants detonated explosives targeting the Political Security Organization (PSO) building in Taizz, Yemen, leaving only material damages.

 On 1 February, military and medical sources said 25 Houthi fighters and six pro-government soldiers were killed during clashes in Mocha.

 On 7 February, Emirates News Agency reported that Yemeni pro-government forces backed by Saudi coalition troops had secured Mocha.
 This report was contradicted by other sources.

 On 8 February, twenty-four Houthis fighters and eight loyalist troops were killed in fighting in Mocha.

 On 10 February, a loyalist military source confirmed that pro-government forces were in "full control" of Mocha town.

 On 22 February, 18 pro-government soldiers and 21 Houthis fighters were killed in clashes on the outskirts of Mocha town.
-Another at least 50 fighters from the both sides were also wounded in the fighting, according to a military source.
+At least another 50 fighters from both sides were also wounded in the fighting, according to a military source.

 On 23 February, seven pro-government troops and 16 Houthis fighters were killed during fighting around Mocha.
 Twelve soldiers and 28 Houthis fighters were also wounded.
 Pro-government sources said that government forces are now battling the Houthi forces on the edges of Khalid Bin Walid military camp, east of Mocha town.

 On 6 March, clashes between the Houthis and loyalists near Mocha left six Houthi fighters dead, said a medical official and a military source.

 On 11 March, seven Yemeni soldiers and eight Houthis fighters were killed in heavy fighting over the past 24 hours near Mocha, medical and security sources said.